owenstrength/Image-Captioning-with-Multiple-Decoder-Architectures/README.md

 # Image Captioning with Multiple Decoder Architectures

-This project implements an image captioning system using various decoder architectures (RNN, GRU, LSTM, and LSTM with Attention) on the COCO 2017 dataset.
+This project implements an image captioning system using various decoder architectures (RNN, GRU, and LSTM) on the COCO 2017 dataset.
 The system uses a pre-trained ResNet-50 as the encoder and different recurrent architectures for caption generation.

 ## Project Structure
 ```